Secondary Asbestos Exposure

 Secondary exposure may be confused with environmental asbestos exposure.
 However, environmental exposure involves direct exposure to asbestos in the natural world.
 Secondary exposure occurs when someone experiences primary exposure and brings asbestos dust to a second location.
 Individuals in that second location may then experience secondary exposure.

-Asbestos workers are individuals whose job exposes them to asbestos or asbestos-containing materials.
+Asbestos workers are people with jobs that expose them to asbestos or asbestos-containing materials.
 Persons who live with asbestos workers are at risk of secondary exposure.

 Use of asbestos peaked prior to the 1970s and then declined as regulatory authorities enacted laws restricting its use.